dimitri4788/notes/pythonNotes.md

         x = x + 1  # The new x is another object
         ```
 - Create an ignored variable
-    - If you need to assign something (for instance, in Unpacking) but will not need that variable, use __:
+    - If you need to assign something (for instance, in Unpacking) but will not need that variable, use __
     ```python
     filename = 'foobar.txt'
     basename, __, ext = filename.rpartition('.')
     ```
 - Create a length-N list of the same thing: `four_nones = [None] * 4`
 - Create a length-N list of lists: `four_lists = [[] for __ in xrange(4)]`
-- Create a string from a list:
+- Create a string from a list
 ```python
 letters = ['s', 'p', 'a', 'm'] word = ''.join(letters)
 ```

 <br>